hilalongel/DSA-210-project/README.md

 ## 3. Data Collection

-• Extract moviegoer data and the number of viewers from Box Office Turkey.
+• Extract weekly moviegoer data from Box Office Turkey.
+Extract weekly top 10 movies and numbers of movigoers for these movies.

 • Find movie genres from IMDb.

-• Categorize data into four seasons.
+• Categorize weekly data into four seasons of Turkey.

 ## 4. Data Analysis